Barkåker

 Barkåker is a village in Tønsberg Municipality in Vestfold county, Norway.
-The village is located along the European route E18 highway, about 5 km to the northwest of the city of Tønsberg.
-Sem Church lies about 2 km to the south of the village.
+It is located along the European route E18, about 5 km to the northwest of the city of Tønsberg.
+The mediaeval Sem Church lies about 2 km to the south of the village.

-The 1.1 km2 village has a population (2023) of 1,803 and a population density of 1637 PD/km2.
+The 1.1 km2 village has a population of 1,803 (2023) and a population density of 1637 PD/km2.